operator-framework/operator-sdk/proposals/ansible-helm-addapi.md

   --kind string - CRD Kind. (e.g AppService) --generate-playbook - Generate a playbook skeleton.
 (Only used for --type ansible) [**TBD**]
 ```
-* Documentation for [SDK CLI reference][sdkclidoc] is updated with steps to add additonal APIs for Ansible based operator.
+* Documentation for [SDK CLI reference][sdkclidoc] is updated with steps to add additional APIs for Ansible based operator.
 * Documentation is updated for [operator-sdk add api][addapidoc] for ansible.